mvc-spec/www.mvc-spec.org/src/index.md

 # Releases

-The Public Review version is available via Maven:
+The latest version is available via Maven:

 ```xml
 <dependency>